allenai/dolma3/datasets/dolmino2/tinyMATH/README.md

 This outlines the steps taken to create the TinyMATH PoT and TinyMATH MIND datasets.
 Broadly speaking, TinyMATH is a collection of synthetic high-school level mathematics problems, in the spirit of tinyGSM.

 ## Overview
 For the TinyMATH datasets we generate new math problems, code to solve them, and two forms of natural language discussion of each solution.
-Only the python solutions and natural language solutions are used during training, but we outline the full recipe in three steps:
+Generation of this data proceeds in three steps:
 1. **Problem Generation**: Generate 100 synthetic math problems from each problem in the MATH training dataset
 2. **Code Generation**: Convert new problems to python solutions (PoT)
-3. **Conversational Transformation**: Convert python solutions to natural language discussions
+3. **Conversational Transformation**: Convert python solutions to natural language discussions While generating new problems is a critical step in this pipeline, we only include the generated solutions, both in code and conversational formats, in our training data.

 ## Source Materials